 Given a simulation budget, the performance of the KRR-driven estimator depends critically on---in addition to the sample allocation rule---the selection of hyperparameters.
 First, the regularization parameter $\lambda$ plays a significant role in light of the asymptotic analysis in Section~\ref{sec:analysis}.
 Moreover, for a given nested simulation problem we may not know precisely the smoothness of the unknown function $f$, and therefore it is common practice to treat $\nu$ as a hyperparameter \citep{SalemiStaumNelson19}.
 The performance of our method may also depend on the value of $\ell$ that specifies the Mat\'ern kernel \eqref{materngai}.
 For notational simplicity, let $\Xi=(\lambda,\nu,\ell)$ denote the collection of these hyperparameters.

-A standard approach for selecting hyperparameters of a machine-learning model is cross-validation.
+A standard approach for selecting hyperparameters of a machine learning model is cross-validation.
 The basic idea is to divide the dataset $\mathcal{D}=\{(\BFx_i, \bar{y}_i):i=1,\ldots,n\}$ into two disjoint subsets.
-One subset is used, for a given value of $\Xi$, to train the machine-learning model $\hat{f}$ via some loss function $L$ that measures the discrepancy between the predicted value $\hat{f}(\BFx_i)$ and the actual observation $\bar{y}_i$.
-(For example, $L(\hat{y}, y) = (\hat{y}- y)^2$ for many machine-learning models, including KRR.)
+One subset is used, for a given value of $\Xi$, to train the machine learning model $\hat{f}$ via some loss function $L$ that measures the discrepancy between the predicted value $\hat{f}(\BFx_i)$ and the actual observation $\bar{y}_i$.
+(For example, $L(\hat{y}, y) = (\hat{y}- y)^2$ for many machine learning models, including KRR.)
 The other subset is the validation set, and it is used to assess the said value of $\Xi$ via the \emph{same} loss function.